ardubois/schok/README.md

-# Hok: Higher-Order GPU kernels in Elixir
+# Schok: Statically Compiled Higher-Order GPU kernels in Elixir

 **A DSL for GPU programming in Elixir**